-DIOCESAN STATEMENT OF NEEDS AND EXPECTATIONS

-A. DIOCESE

-The Diocese of Manchester extends over most of Greater Manchester and Rossendale and is characterised by its extraordinary diversity of communities and cultures.
+Incumbent of Holy Family Failsworth DIOCESAN STATEMENT OF NEEDS AND EXPECTATIONS A. DIOCESE The Diocese of Manchester extends over most of Greater Manchester and Rossendale and is characterised by its extraordinary diversity of communities and cultures.
 The vibrancy that this gives to life makes it a joyful and hopeful place to pursue God's mission.
-The overall vision of the Diocese is to establish and we firmly believe there is an opportunity to do so at this point on our journey of faith.
+The overall vison of the Diocese is to establish 'a worshipping, growing and transformative Christian presence at the heart of every community' and we firmly believe there is an opportunity to do so at this point on our journey of faith.
+We have a specific missionary vision, values and goals: